Custom Event Notification Templates¶

 dql_data

-) follows the general programming language naming requirements, can start with English letters, and can only contain English letters, numbers, and underscores.
-Using emojis is not recommended. - The result name should not conflict with any existing template variables or template functions, otherwise unpredictable problems may occur.
+) follows general programming language naming requirements, can be any string starting with English letters and containing only English letters, numbers, and underscores, not recommended to use emojis. - The query result name should not conflict with any existing template variables or template functions, otherwise unpredictable problems may occur

-- If functions are used on fields in DQL, it is suggested to use
+- If functions are used on fields in the DQL, it is recommended to use

 AS

-to alias fields for easier subsequent use (e.g.,O::HOST:( last(host) AS last_host )
+to alias the fields for easier subsequent use (e.g.,O::HOST:( last(host) AS last_host )

-). - If field names in DQL contain special characters, similar to template variables, they should be rendered using
+). - If field names in the DQL contain special characters, just like template variables, they should be rendered using

 {{ dql_data['host-name'] }}